-In it's implementation, BDI aligns with iSHARE's implementation of digital identities, preferring PKI certificates issued by a reputable identity provider as digital identity of parties like Service Providers.
+In its implementation, BDI aligns with iSHARE's implementation of digital identities, preferring PKI (public key infrastructure) certificates issued by a reputable identity provider as digital identity of parties like Service Providers.
 In Europe the eIDAS regulation is a solid foundation for the identity ecosystem.

 The purpose of this building block is to support the framework for trust among parties, by ensuring that parties can provide and receive a verified digital identity.
 An authenticated digital identity is the prerequisite for determining trust and subsequent authorization.